DataDog/documentation/content/en/developers/_index.md

 If the solution you require is truly unavailable, you can contact [Datadog Support][1] to request a feature.
 You may also wish to [create your own solution](#creating-your-own-solution) by using the reference materials in this section.

-### Partners and Datadog Marketplace
+### Partners and the Datadog Marketplace

 Additionally, you may also be a partner who wants to build on Datadog and contribute to the Datadog Marketplace or to Datadog's community integrations.
 For more information about becoming a Datadog partner, see the [Partner program page][2].

 ## Commonly requested technologies

-If there is data you want to monitor with Datadog that you are not seeing, consider the following Datadog products and integrations.
+If there is data you want to monitor with Datadog that you are not seeing, before building something custom, consider the following Datadog products and integrations:

 | Type                         | Details |
 |------------------------------|---------|